pingcap/docs/tidb-cloud/config-s3-and-gcs-access.md

 > **Note:**
 >
-> Your access key will not be persisted.
+> TiDB Cloud does not persist or store your access keys.
 It is recommended that you [delete the access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) after the import is complete.

 Take the following steps to configure an access key: